corpus-io/tokenize.it-smart-contracts/docs/user_overview.md

 **Workflow:**

-1. The company deploys an Exit contract, specifying: the token, the exit currency (must have `TRUSTED_CURRENCY` on the AllowList), a fixed `pricePerToken`, and a `lockedUntil` timestamp after which unclaimed funds can be drained.
+1. The company deploys an Exit contract.
-2. The Exit contract is funded with the total payout amount at initialization.
+2. The Exit contract can be funded with currency at initialization, but can also be funded later.
-3. Any token holder can call `claim()` at any time to exchange their entire token balance for currency.
-The tokens are transferred to the Exit contract (held there, not burned) and the holder receives `tokenBalance * pricePerToken / 10**decimals` currency minus a platform fee.
+3. Any token holder can exchange their entire token balance for currency at any time.
+The tokens are pulled in by the contract (held there, not burned) and the holder receives their share of the exit proceeds. **Nobody should ever send tokens to the contract address!** For proper use, just an approval is needed.
-4. After `lockedUntil`, the company can call `drain()` to recover any unclaimed funds and collected tokens.
+4. After the locktime, the company can drain any unclaimed funds and collected tokens.

 Unlike Distribution, Exit does not use snapshots.
 The holder's token balance at claim time determines the payout.